 In Kuhmistr restaurant, we are trying to pay tribute to this centuries-old peaceful cultural interaction.
 From which both sides have benefited.
 We intclude some of these dishes into our menu.
 Sometimes, on major Jewish holidays, we organize mini-festivals of such Belarusian-Jewish dishes.
 And our favorite and often-played musical instrument — cymbals (also called dulcimer) — was also brought to Belarus by Jewish musicians – klezmers.
 In the romantic poem by Adam Mickiewicz, “Pan Tadeusz,” one of the main characters, Yankel, plays cymbals masterfully.
 It seems to us that our wonderful cymbalists have learned to play no worse.

 Unfortunately, there are no truly Jewish restaurants in Minsk.
 In fact, not at all.
-We cannot fully replace them.
+Being a Belarusian restaurant, we cannot properly replace them.
 But we are always ready to smile and say “Shalom!” to our Jewish guests.
-And to introduce them to our cuisine, which is hard to imagine without Jewish influence.
+And to introduce them to our kitchen, which is difficult to imagine without Jewish influence.
 Smachna estsi – Bon appetit – Be Teyavon!